Fabric provides out-of-the-box Web Service APIs for querying a project's Catalog.

 GET /api/catalog/{dataPlatform}/{schema}/datasets

 The API retrieves a list of datasets that belong to the latest version of the specified data platform and schema.
-This API is available starting from Fabric V8.3.
+Available starting from Fabric V8.3.

 GET /api/catalog/{dataPlatform}/{schema}/{dataset}/fields

 The API retrieves a list of fields that belong to the latest version of the specified data platform, schema and dataset.
-This API is available starting from Fabric V8.3.
+Available starting from Fabric V8.3.

-Refer to the Catalog Artifacts article for more details about the structure and naming format of relations artifacts.
+Refer to the Catalog Artifacts article for more details about the structure and naming format of the created artifacts.

 Example of an API call: